 While all investments have costs, an investment with higher cost does not mean better performance.

 The bottom line is: You cannot control the direction of the market, but you can control how much you pay in fees.
-Syfe helps you invest in a globally diversified, low-cost portfolio of Exchange-traded Funds (ETF) while keeping your fees as low as possible.
-You pay only a 0.65% management fee of your investment value and you can withdraw your funds anytime at no extra charge.
+Syfe helps you invest in a globally diversified, low-cost portfolio of Exchange-traded Funds (ETF) and fees start from as low as 0.4% per annum.